Rahulkumar0029/sponexus/README.md

-# Sponexus - Event Sponsorship Marketplace
+# Sponexus™ – Event Sponsorship Marketplace

+**Founder:** Rahul Kumar
+**Created On:** 2026
+**Ownership Claim:** This repository, concept, and implementation of Sponexus™ is originally created and owned by Rahul Kumar.
+All rights reserved.

+---

+⚠️ This project represents an original concept, system design, and implementation.
+Unauthorized copying, redistribution, or commercial use without permission is not allowed.

+## Intellectual Ownership

+Sponexus is an independently developed platform by Rahul Kumar.

+This repository serves as a timestamped proof of:
+- Idea origination
+- System architecture
+- Matching logic
+- Technical implementation

+All intellectual property rights belong to the creator unless otherwise licensed.

+## Vision

+To become the default infrastructure layer for event sponsorship discovery, enabling seamless partnerships between brands and organizers across industries.

 ## Overview

-Sponexus is a production-ready two-sided marketplace platform that intelligently connects event organizers with ideal sponsors.
-Using our proprietary matching engine, we find the perfect partnerships based on budget, categories, audience, and location.
+Sponexus is a production-ready two-sided marketplace designed to solve the inefficiencies in event sponsorship discovery.

+It connects event organizers with relevant sponsors using a structured matching system based on:

+- Budget compatibility
+- Category alignment
+- Target audience fit
+- Geographic relevance

+Unlike traditional sponsorship outreach, Sponexus enables data-driven partnership discovery, reducing time, increasing relevance, and improving deal success rates.

 ## 🎯 Core Features